 The opposite is true in the fall, we trade an extra hour of sleep for increasingly dark nights and brighter mornings.
 Each year, we look forward to that welcome extra hour of sleep.
 But for parents of young children (or those with pets), it is a mixed bag – as their biological clocks may lead them to wake you up even earlier than usual.

 Here’s how to help them (and you) adjust to the time change, with one simple tip for before the time change, as well as some ways to adjust after the time change.

-Move bedtimes back in increments a night or two before to prepare them for the change
+Move bedtimes back in increments few nights before to prepare them for the change

 Adjusting after the time change:

-- Get plenty of natural light, particularly in the morning, to reset your Circadian rhythm.
+Get plenty of natural light, particularly in the morning, to reset your Circadian rhythm.
 This will help your body adjust to rising ‘earlier.’

-- Ideally, get up with the sunrise – or consider using a dawn simulator or light box in the morning
+Ideally, get up with the sunrise – or consider using a dawn simulator or lightbox in the morning to get light.